juragandevnet/How-to-check-available-space-on-network-devices-with-python/Readme.md

 - for Non-Cisco Devices, please change the command "dir bootflash: " with others vendor command you want to check it.

+Requirements:
+- import re (for regex purpose)
+- import os.path (for checking where is OS image located on your PC/Laptop/Server)
+- netmiko (for ssh to devices)
+- threading (to run tasks at the same time/simultaneously)